Julie Stevens (American actress, born 1916): Stage

 Stevens' first on-stage role in a Broadway production was that of Patricia Stanley in The Male Animal in 1940.
 Prior to that, she had an uncredited off-screen role, screaming in Censored, a production that lasted for only nine performances.
 Her other Broadway roles included Sue in Snookie (1941), Jean in Brooklyn, U.S.A.
 (1941–42), Helen in Proof Thro' the Night (1942–43), Hannah in The World's Full of Girls (1943), and Winifred Agate in Sleep My Pretty One (1944).

 Film

 Impressed by Stevens' work as an ingenue in the Pasadena Playhouse's production of Yes, My Darling Daughter, executives of Warner Bros. studios expressed interest in her.
 On May 18, 1939, she was signed as a contract player with Warner Bros.
 Her films included Tear Gas Squad, Honeymoon Deferred, and Private Detective.

 Personal life

 In 1944, Stevens married U.S. Steel executive Charles Underhill, who died in 1982.
 They had two daughters, Nancy and Sara.

 Later years

 Stevens returned to radio after moving to Wellfleet, Massachusetts.
 She was co-host of a program on WVLC in Orleans, Massachusetts.
 She also was involved with community theaters in Cape Cod, Massachusetts.

 Death

-Stevens died of cancer August 26, 1984, at her home in Wellfleet, Massachusetts.
+Stevens died of cancer August 26, 1984, aged 67, at her home in Wellfleet, Massachusetts.
 She was survived by two daughters and a sister.
 A memorial service was held September 9, 1984, at Eastham United Methodist Church.